alexandruandrei90/Recreate-JS-Functions/README.md

-# recreate-forEach
+# Recreate-JS-Functions

-A playground to create forEach from scratch and learn testing.
+A playground to create forEach, filter, map and reduce from scratch in order to learn testing and sane git practices.